diana-bergstrom/fcc_data-analysis-with-python/README.md

 # Challenge 5
 ## [Sea Level Predictor](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor)

-Task: use pandas and matplotlib to analyze a dataset of the global average sea level change to predict the sea level change through year 2050
+Task: use pandas, scipy.stats, and matplotlib to analyze a dataset of the global average sea level change to predict the sea level change through year 20500
 Skills used:

+* plt.scatter()
+* linregress()
-*
+* range()